kstenerud/concise-encoding/cbe-specification.md

 Example:

     [7f 7f 7f 6c 00 00 00 8f] = 0x8f000000, padded such that the 32-bit integer begins on a 4-byte boundary.

+Technically, padding could also be used as a sequence point in a CBE-style stream to help synchronize data on a noisy channel (for example, data chunk, 4x padding, data chunk, etc), but streaming is outside of the scope of this document.

 ### RESERVED